Strong Coupling Constants of the Doubly Heavy Spin-1/2 Baryons with Light Pseudoscalar Mesons: Numerical results

-Fig. \ref{fig:msq} displays dependence of the $g_{\Omega^{(\prime)}_{QQ^{(\prime)}} \Omega^{(\prime)}_{QQ^{(\prime)}} \eta (\eta^\prime)} $ on $M^2$ at its working window and at average values of other auxiliary parameters.
+Fig. \ref{fig:msq} displays the dependence of $g_{\Omega^{(\prime)}_{QQ^{(\prime)}} \Omega^{(\prime)}_{QQ^{(\prime)}} \eta (\eta^\prime)} $ on $M^2$ in its working window and at average values of other auxiliary parameters.
 From this figure we see mild variations of the results with respect to the changes in the Borel parameter $M^2$.
-Extracted from the analyses, the working intervals for all auxiliary parameters at all strong decay channels are depicted in Table \ref{tab:g}.
+Extracted from the analysis, the working intervals for all auxiliary parameters in all strong decay channels are depicted in Table \ref{tab:g}.